Quick Search of DRB:

 You can consider yourself safe, once you cross the Fagaras Massive

-The second highest road in Europe (highest point: 2040 m. elevation) features ex-vampire and ex-communist castles placed among the "highest, largest, widest, rockiest and most impressive mountain range" in East Europe - try this route for automotive excitement:
+The second highest road in Europe (highest point: 2040 m. elevation) features ex-vampire and ex-communist castles placed among the "highest, largest, widest, rockiest and most impressive mountain range" in Eastern Europe - try this route for automotive excitement:

 (images by Dénes László, via)